Superbloom at Carrizo Plain National Monument

-The Carrizo Plain National Monument is a remote place in the heart of California's Central Valley that comes to life with wildflowers during spring, occasionally showcasing a superbloom in ideal years (as it was the case in 2023).
-The monument was once a vast grassland.
-Today, it is, in the midst of agriculture and the oil industry, the last remnant of this landscape.
+The Carrizo Plain National Monument is a remote place in the heart of California's Central Valley that comes to life with wildflowers during spring, occasionally showcasing a superbloom in ideal years — as it was the case in 2023.
+The monument is a vast grassland that historically stretched across much of California’s Central Valley.
+Today, it is, in the midst of agriculture and the oil industry, the last remnant of this type of landscape in California.

 Oil and Blossoms: Gateway to the Wildflowers